 Nurseries have lots of basil plants ready for planting.
 Honestly, I always buy plants and never seeds.
 It’s just easier.
 I always rely on the great knowledge of nursery workers when I’m buying.
 Workers are usually garden enthusiasts, and they know their stuff.
 Nursery workers are your friends and they love to help.

 If you’re going old school and starting from seed, fill the pot with soil.
 Place the seeds in the pot and cover with 1/4 inch of soil.
-Keep the soil moist (not soggy).
+Keep the soil moist (not soggy), using a spray bottle for this is great.
 It should sprout within a week.
 Your new baby should have D-shaped leaves, with the flat sides of the leaves facing each other.

 If you’re starting from a plant, just transfer it to your pot.
 Make sure your soil is moist and loose (don’t pack it down too much) and that you have enough soil to keep the plant upright.